 Quick links

-Thank you for volunteering to chair a BAPM working group.
-As chair you will act as project manager to develop this piece of work.
+As chair of a BAPM working group you will act as project manager to develop this piece of work.
 You will lead group meetings, retain overall editorial control of the document and act as the main point of contact for the BAPM office.

 You will be expected to ensure that the project continues in a timely manner and that all group members get a chance to contribute and be heard.